microsoft/FX11/README.md

 The fx_5_0 profile support in the HLSL compiler is deprecated, and does not fully support DirectX 11.1 HLSL features such as minimum precision types.
-It is supported in the Windows 8.1 SDK version of the HLSL compiler (FXC.EXE) and D3DCompile API (46), is supported but generates a deprecation warning with D3DCompile API (47), and could be removed in a future update.
+It is supported in the Windows 8.1 SDK version of the HLSL compiler (FXC.EXE) and D3DCompile API (46), is supported but generates a deprecation warning with D3DCompile API (47).
 The fx profiles are not supported by the DXIL (DXC.EXE) compiler.